randomwangran/CMP/README.md

 	<a href="https://www.gnu.org/software/emacs/"><img src="https://img.shields.io/badge/GNU%20Emacs-27.0.50-b48ead.svg?style=flat-square"/></a>

 </p>
-<p align="center">The first principle is that you must not fool yourself—and you are the easiest person to fool.</p>
+<p align="center">"The first principle is that you must not fool
+yourself—and you are the easiest person to fool." - R.P.
+Feynman</p>

 ---